 - Can I profitably grow my business in the challenging digital environment?

-In looking at the relevancy of these questions with regards to independent office products resellers, let's segment the remaining resellers into two groups.
+In looking at the relevancy of these questions with regards to independent office products and equipment resellers, let's segment the remaining resellers into two groups.

 - Those with access to capital for the purpose of acquisitions, and;